erik33045/FileDiff/README.txt

 -z:   Zip name - Changes the name of the output zip file, if not specified default is "Diff" -h    Hide diff - hides the final output of differences between the two directories -sc   Skip Copy - skips the copying of the files that are different.
 NOTE: This will also not create a zip file of the deltas between the directories.
--q    Quiet mode - hides out output to the screen, will still print errors -l    Logging - If set, creates a log file at the current directory entitled "FileDiffLog - $currentDate $currentTime"  NOTE: This is not affected by quiet mode
+-q    Quiet mode - hides output from the program, will still print errors -l    Logging - If set, creates a log file at the current directory entitled "FileDiffLog - $currentDate $currentTime"  NOTE: This is not affected by quiet mode

 - To Run -